ezhes/DYLabel/README.md

 ## Using it

-Simply copy `DYLabel.swift` into your project.
-That's it!
+You have two options.
+First, you can simply add this repo as a Swift Package Manager package and import the `DYLabel` library.
+This is recommend so that you receive updates.
+Alternatively, you may simply copy `Sources/DYLabel.swift` into your project.
+And...that's it!

 Check out `ViewController.swift` in the demo for a crash-course on how to use DYLabel.